newjersey/navigator.business.nj.gov/content/src/anytime-action-license-reinstatements/pharmacy-cds-reinstatement.md

 :::callout{ showHeader="true" headerText="What if I don't reinstate my registration?" showIcon="false" calloutType="conditional" }

-* You cannot dispense or store any CDS
-* You may be subject to legal consequences and fines if you continue to prescribe or dispense controlled substances
+You cannot dispense or store any CDS and may be subject to legal consequences and fines if you do so.

 :::

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-The same Controlled Dangerous Substance registration number.
+The same Controlled Dangerous Substances registration number.

 :::